 Best practices for importing and exporting

-The following are best practices you should consider when importing and exporting data:
+The following are best practices to consider when importing and exporting data:

-You cannot use a bucket that has Requester Pays enabled for imports and exports from Cloud SQL.
+You cannot use a Cloud Storage bucket that has Requester Pays enabled for imports and exports from Cloud SQL.

 Use the correct flags when you create a SQL dump file

 Compress data to reduce cost